The 6 lives lost in the Sacramento mass shooting - NewsBreak

 The 6 lives lost in the Sacramento mass shooting

-SACRAMENTO, Calif. — (AP) — A father of four.
+A father of four.
 A best friend with a positive personality.
 A vivacious partygoer.
-The six people who were killed in a mass shooting in California's capital city are being remembered by their friends and family as police worked to piece together what happened when two groups of men connected to gangs opened fire over the weekend.
+The six people who were killed during a mass shooting in California’s capital city were remembered by their friends and family as police worked to piece together what happened.

-Dozens of rapid-fire gunshots rang out early Sunday in the crowded streets of Sacramento, leaving three women and three men dead and another 12 people wounded.
-Two of the 12 people wounded are suspects connected to the bloodshed, police said.
+Dozens of rapid-fire gunshots rang out early Sunday in the crowded streets of Sacramento , leaving three women and three men dead and another 12 people wounded.
+One of the dozen wounded is a suspect in the bloodshed.

-Police on Wednesday said evidence shows there were at least five people firing in the gang-related shootout.
-Authorities have arrested the two brothers in connection but have not disclosed what their alleged roles were in the shooting.
+Police have arrested two brothers in connection with the violence but authorities have not said what their alleged roles were in the shooting.
+Police previously said they were looking for at least two shooters but have not made clear if any suspects remained at large Tuesday.

 Smiley Martin, 27, was arrested while hospitalized with serious injuries from the gunfire, Sacramento police said Tuesday morning.
 When his condition improves enough for him to be jailed, he will be booked for possession of a firearm by a prohibited person and possession of a machine gun.

 On Monday, authorities booked Dandrae Martin, 26, as a “related suspect” on charges of assault with a deadly weapon and being a convict carrying a loaded gun.
-He appeared in court briefly Tuesday and remains held in jail without bail.
+Jail records said he was held without bail and was scheduled to appear in court Tuesday.

-Defense lawyer Linda Parisi said Tuesday that an effort to seek Dandrae Martin’s release on bail will depend on whether prosecutors bring stiffer charges.
+It was not immediately clear whether the Martins have attorneys who could speak on their behalf.

-Few details about the shooting investigation have been made public as police comb through evidence gathered from what Sacramento Police Chief Kathy Lester called a complex crime scene.
+Few details have been made public as investigators comb through evidence gathered from what Police Chief Kathy Lester called a complex crime scene.
 Witnesses have submitted more than 170 videos and photos taken during and shortly after the shooting.

 DE’VAZIA TURNER